KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-YrNow.js`: Replace it with built-in fetch.
+3. Recommendation: Found `new Date()` in file `MMM-YrNow.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `XMLHttpRequest` in file `readTextFile.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `readTextFile.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-YrThen by fmandal](https://github.com/fmandal/MMM-YrThen)